 Then there was the Shake n Vac TV Ad With Jenny Logan which told a story through a catchy tune showing a lady vacuuming her carpet with ‘Shake n Vac’ which would leave her house smelling ‘clean and fresh’.
 I still remember the smell..

-More recently there was belVita who told a 30 second story through a catchy tune showing a lady’s busy morning supported by another great headline, ‘ Steady energy all morning’.
+More recently there was belVita who told a 30 second story through a catchy tune showing a lady’s busy morning supported by another great headline, ‘ Energy for the whole morning’.

 As someone who grew up with a family dog and still loves dogs even the advert I saw this morning told a powerful story which connected with me in a big way.